An Atlanta victim’s husband survived the attack, but police detained and handcuffed him for hours

 About an hour later, the gunman drove to Gold Massage Spa in Atlanta and killed three more women before heading to Aromatherapy Spa across the street and killing one more woman.
 One man was injured and remains hospitalized.

-The 21-year-old suspect, who is White, was taken into police custody, where police say he admitted to the shootings.
+The 21-year-old suspect, who is White, was taken into custody, where police say he admitted to the shootings.
 Police said he claimed to have been driven by a “sexual addiction” and saw the spa businesses as “temptations” to be eliminated.
 He was charged last week with eight counts of murder and homicide and one count of aggravated assault.

 Psychology experts remain skeptical of sex addiction as a legitimate psychological diagnosis, and it is not part of the American Psychiatric Association’s DSM-5, the nearly 1,000-page guidebook psychiatrists use to diagnose mental disorders.
-Critics have also noted that violence against Asian women has a long history in the United States over being both racial and sexual — even more so in reference to Asian immigrant women in low-wage personal service jobs like massage spas and nail salons.
+Critics have also noted that violence against Asian women has a long history in the United States of being both racial and sexual — even more so in reference to Asian immigrant women in low-wage personal service jobs like massage spas and nail salons.

 González in his interview called the killer an “assassin” and said he should die for the lives he took.

 “They need to do something, do not allow him to go free,” he said.
-“It’s not fair that a man like that kills [my wife] and then walk away free.”
+“It’s not fair that a man like that kills [my wife] and then walks away free.”

 He said what he needs most now is support; after losing his wife, he has their son and daughter to care for.